yrzaa/imagenet-desktop/README.md

 OR Use run.bat if you use conda

 # What does this do?
-Runs a desktop application for image classification with flask backend.
+Runs a desktop application for image classification(using mobilenetv2) with flask backend.